sobolievakateryna/SQL_practice/README.md

 ## Introduction

 An SQL Analysis of Restaurant Reservation System.
-This project aims to showcase skills in data visualization, writing, and database analysis.
+This project aims to show skills in data visualization, writing, and database analysis.
 You will use SQL to explore restaurant reservation data and and respond to some questions.

 [Questions for database queries](data_analysis_questions.pdf)